TfC Data Lab

 TfC maintains a comprehensive living database of public transport data and urban data for the GCR and Egypt.
 This database informs the work of the TfC Urban Mobility lab and the TfC Maps (PIS Lab).

-TfC is one of the founding partners of the DigitalTransport4Africa open data portal.
+We host our own open data portal with the latest data we acquire for the benefit of researchers, students and the community.
+TfC is also one of the founding partners of the DigitalTransport4Africa open data portal.

 We pledged to advance sustainable urban mobility through open standards, open data, open source and open innovation.
 You can download some datasets directly & get in touch for more sophisticated data requirements.